'Covid wasn't like anything we had seen before'

 "We began to see staff dropping in who just needed downtime.
 It began to take on a dimension we weren't used to."

-Reflecting on the two years that have passed, Mr Hargreaves said: "Part of you thinks, it seems a long time ago.
+Reflecting on the two years that have passed, Ms Hargreaves said: "Part of you thinks, it seems a long time ago.

 "And part of you thinks it's very recent because we are still personally meeting people who are dealing with the fall-out.